 Indian cotton farmer Himikika Chellema describes the positive effects of Fairtrade: Portrait of the Indian cotton farmer Himikika Chellema and positive effects of fair-trade (only available in German)

-This platform is a joint project by ICCO, SECO, Organic Exchange and Helvetas.
-For any queries please contact: info@organiccotton.org.
+This platform is a joint project by ICCO, SECO, Textile Exchange and HELVETAS Swiss Intercooperation.
+For any queries please contact: [email protected].